Receiving a salary increase or raise feels terrific. Congratulations! Now it’s time to thank your boss for the raise with an appreciation message.

 Here are a few tips to consider when saying thank you for a raise.

-- Keep Your Money Plan to Yourself.
-In most situations, when writing a thank you for money, I recommend telling the recipient what you will be doing with the extra money.
+• Keep Your Money Plan to Yourself.
+When writing a thank you for money, I recommend telling the recipient what you will do with the money.
 However, there is no reason that your boss needs to know.

-- Include Compliments.
-You can compliment the team or the boss, but don’t go overboard.
+• Include Compliments.
+Compliment the team or the boss, but don’t go overboard.
 Your compliment should be sincere.

-- Use A Simple Card.
-You can use a simple notecard that looks professional.
-However, if you already have nice note cards of any kind, you can use them!
-(I have lots of cat-themed cards).
-Or you can download a print a free PDF thank you card.
+• Use A Simple Card.
+Use a simple notecard that looks professional.
+However, if you already have notecards of any kind, you can use them.
+For example, I have lots of cat-themed cards.
+You can also download and print a free PDF thank you card.

-- Check Your Grammar.
-Use a tool like Grammarly to check your grammar, especially if sending your note via email.
+• Check Your Grammar.
+Use a tool like Grammarly (affiliate link) to check your grammar, especially if sending your note via email.
 You can sign up for free!

 Here is a template thank you note messages for a raise in 5 steps.
-There will be plenty of sample following the template as there are many ways to respond to a salary increase.
+Many example messages will follow the template to help you write your thank you message for the salary increment.

 [1] Dear [Boss’s Name],

 [2] Thank you for the raise.
 [3] It feels good to be appreciated.
-I enjoy working at [Company name] and have learned so much from you during the past year.
+I enjoy working at [Company name] and have learned much from you this past year.

 [4] Sincerely,